Argiope aurantia: Reproduction

 Yellow garden spiders breed twice a year.
 The males roam in search of a female, building a small web near or actually in the female's web, then court the females by plucking strands on her web.
 Often, when the male approaches the female, he has a safety drop line ready, in case she attacks him.
 The male uses the palpal bulbs on his pedipalps to transfer sperm to the female.
 After inserting the second palpal bulb, the male dies, and is sometimes then eaten by the female.

 The female lays her eggs at night on a sheet of silky material, then covers them with another layer of silk, then a protective brownish silk.
 She then uses her legs to form the sheet into a ball with an upturned neck.
 Egg sacs range from 5/8" to 1" in diameter.
 The location of the egg sac varies.
-She sometimes suspends the egg sac near her web or placed several feet from the web.
+She sometimes suspends the egg sac near her web or places it several feet from the web.
 Each spider produces from one to four sacs with perhaps over a thousand eggs inside each.

+Females produce clutches containing approximately 978 eggs.
+Each egg measures about 0.92 mm in diameter and weighs around 0.46 mg.

 In the spring, the young spiders exit the sac.
 They are so tiny that they look like dust gathered inside the silk mesh.
 Some of the spiderlings remain nearby, but others exude a strand of silk that gets caught by the breeze, carrying the spiderling to a more distant area.